 The orientation meeting was my first chance to meet my rafting mates, a group that happened to be comprised of two tight-knit friendship groups from Washington and Vermont.
 It didn’t take long for me, a seasoned solo traveler, to be initiated into the group of Washington folks, and we were soon bonded like old friends.

-Our trip leader, Tucker, began to explain all the relevant safety information we needed to know for the 6-day journey.
+Our trip leader from advantage grand canyon, Tucker, began to explain all the relevant safety information we needed to know for the 6-day journey.
 With 20 years of experience under his belt, a safety-first mentality as well as a wicked sense of humor, Tucker held our captive attention and had our immediate respect.
 It was at this point that reality set in; almost 18 months after arranging this trip and multiple delays along the way, I was finally here!

 Rafting Through the Grand Canyon